Information Theoretic Bayesian Optimization over the Probability Simplex

 We proposed $\alpha$-GaBO, a geometry-aware Bayesian optimization framework designed for objective functions defined on the probability simplex.
 This is achieved by leveraging information geometry tools to define Matérn kernels on the probability simplex and to design a one-parameter family of acquisition function optimizers accounting for the geometry of the manifold.
 We evaluated $\alpha$-GaBO on synthetic benchmarks and to optimize mixtures of components, mixture of classifiers, and robot task priorities, showcasing superior or matching performances compared to constrained Euclidean methods overlooking geometric priors.

 Besides probabilities and mixtures, the probability simplex has recently been used as a relaxation for categorical data for training flow matching~\citep{davis2024fisher}.
 In a similar line, we hypothesize that $\alpha$-GaBO may serve as a starting point for designing geometry-aware BO frameworks for categorical domains~\citep{gonzalez2024:surveydiscreteBO}.
+As future work, we also plan to investigate extensions of $\alpha$-GaBO to higher dimensional search spaces via Riemannian latent spaces, akin to~\citep{jaquier20b}.
 Another promising direction concerns the design of families of GaBO algorithms based on the $\alpha$ connection for a wider class of information manifolds such as symmetric positive-definite matrices~\citep{amari2016information, ay2017information}.